Dr Peter Coe

 I am a Lecturer in Law specialising in Media Law and Criminal Law.
 I have been a member of the Law School since September 2019.
 Prior to this, I was a practising barrister specialising in privacy, defamation and reputation management, having been Called to Bar by Lincoln's Inn in 2007 as a Lord Denning Scholar and Hardwicke Entrance Scholar.
 I have also held a Senior Lectureship in Law at Aston University, where I taught Media Law and Criminal Law.
 Whilst at Aston I held a number of academic management and administrative positions relating to research and teaching, including the LLB Course Directorship from 2014 to 2017, and managing the Law School's employability initiatives.

-My primary research interests are: (i) citizen journalism's impact on free speech, media freedom and regulation and the concepts of privacy and reputation; (ii) defamation and the protection of corporate reputation; (iii) media power and plurality, the role the media plays within society and its impact on democracy.
-My work in these areas has been published in leading journals such as Legal Studies, the University of Melbourne's Media & Arts Law Review, the Journal of Business Law and Northern Ireland Legal Quarterly, amongst others, and my forthcoming monograph, Media Freedom in the Age Citizen Journalism, will be published by Edward Elgar Publishing.
-In addition, I regularly write for practitioner and media outlets, such as Inforrm, and I am regularly invited to speak to the media, at conferences and to give guest lectures to academics, non-academics and policy makers.
+My primary research interests are: (i) citizen journalism's impact on free speech, media freedom and regulation, and the concepts of privacy and reputation; (ii) defamation, including the protection of corporate reputation; (iii) media power and plurality, the role the media plays within society and its impact on democracy.
+My work in these areas has been published in leading journals such as Legal Studies, the University of Melbourne's Media & Arts Law Review, the Journal of Business Law and Northern Ireland Legal Quarterly, amongst others, and my monograph, Media Freedom in the Age Citizen Journalism, was published by Edward Elgar Publishing in 2021.
+I am also the co-editor, with Professor Paul Wragg, of Landmark Cases in Privacy Law, which will be published by Hart Publishing in 2022.
+In addition, I regularly write for practitioner and media outlets, such as Inforrm, and I am often invited to speak to the media, at international conferences, and to give guest lectures to academics, non-academics and policy makers.

-My research led to me being invited to join the Information Law and Policy Centre at the University of London's Institute of Advanced Legal Studies as a Research Associate in May 2018, and in 2020 I was appointed as an Advisor to the University of East London's Online Harms and Cyber Crime Unit.
-My work on citizen journalism, media freedom and media regulation led to me helping to set up, and lead, an IMPRESS Advisory Group to provide expert guidance to the regulator on the creation and operation of a new regulatory scheme for traditional and new and emerging news publishers.
+In 2022, my research led to me being appointed by the Council of Europe as an independent expert member of the Council’s Expert Committee on Strategic Lawsuits against Public Participation.
+In 2021 I was invited to join the Institute of Advanced Legal Studies and Information Law and Policy Centre as an Associate Research Fellow, having been a Research Associate at the ILPC since 2018.
+In 2020 I was appointed as an Advisor to the University of East London's Online Harms and Cyber Crime Unit.
+My work on citizen journalism, media freedom and press regulation led to me helping to set up, and lead, an IMPRESS Advisory Group to provide expert guidance to the press regulator on the creation and operation of a new regulatory scheme for traditional and new and emerging news publishers.
 And, in 2021 I was invited to join the IMPRESS Code Committee to support its review of its Standards Code for journalists.
-During 2021-2022, upon invitation from the British Association of Comparative Law, I am acting as the United Kingdom’s National Reporter on ‘Freedom of Speech and the Regulation of Fake News’.
-My report will be submitted to the International Academy of Comparative Law at the International Congress of Comparative Law in Asunción, Paraguay in October 2022.
+Consequently, between October 2021 and January 2022 I was engaged by IMPRESS to re-draft its Standards Code and Guidance.
+During 2021-2022, upon invitation from the International Academy of Comparative Law and British Association of Comparative Law, I am acting as the United Kingdom’s National Rapporteur on ‘Freedom of Speech and the Regulation of Fake News’.

 Awards and honours